Your 30 Outstanding Vacation Photos

 I do not have many vacation photos on this website, even though I have traveled the world, because it takes so much time to get it right.

 What I do have, is hundreds of photos from each trip.
 If I decide to post them on this website for someone to see, I want them to be impressed.

 So, here are the rules I follow:

-No more than 30 – 40 photos, which translates to two to three minutes of viewing, if on a slide show with 3.5 to 4.5 seconds between slides.
+- No more than20 – 40 photos, which translates to two to three minutes of viewing, if on a slide show with 3.5 to 4.5 seconds between slides.

-If you help with photo composition check out this site.
+- If you need help with photo composition, check out this site.

 YOU ARE NOT GOING TO POST SNAPSHOTS.
 YOU ARE GOING TO PRESENT PHOTOGRAPHS

 That being said, there are photos that may or may not be snapshots.
 Use your judgement.
 However, photos like the ones below, should be limited to one:

 While this one could go either way.